salilab/imp/modules/gsl/README.md

 The module exposes several general purpose optimizers from GSL to IMP.
 The most useful is probably the IMP::gsl::Simplex optimizer.
-Not that GSL is licensed under the GPLv3, which requires that all other software linked with it also be licensed under a GPL-compatible license.
+Note that GSL is licensed under the GPLv3, which requires that all other software linked with it also be licensed under a GPL-compatible license.

 # GSL # {#GSL}
 The IMP.gsl module requires [GSL](http://www.gnu.org/software/gsl/).
 It